 The DS-160 may also require:

-In some cases, the consulate may require a security clearance on the visa application.
-A visa may be approved, but cannot be issued until the security check is cleared.
-It is common for the security clearance to take a couple of weeks to a couple of months.
-If you are subject to a security clearance, please email Berkeley International Office at InternationalOffice@berkeley.edu so we can advise on the implications of a delayed arrival.
+In some cases, the consulate may require administrative processing on the visa application.
+A visa may be approved, but cannot be issued until the administrative processing is complete.
+It is common for administartive processing to take a couple of weeks to a couple of months.
+If you are subject to a adminisatrtive processing and have concerns about your arrival date, please email Berkeley International Office at InternationalOffice@berkeley.edu so we can advise on the implications of a delayed arrival.